Good questions, even better answers

 I don’t have a team, can I still join?

-Yes, you can join as an individual and form a team with other individuals in the weeks before the Hackathon.
-You can also choose to join an existing team.
-More information will be provided after registration.
+No, not on your own.
+We encourage you to connect and form a team with other individuals in the weeks/months before the hackathon.
+You can also choose to join an existing team from our community.
+More information will be provided after opening pre-registration.

 Are the results of the hackathon open source?